bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

     title: Triggering builds with the Trigger map

 ---
-When you register a webhook for an event or for multiple events (for example, for `Code Push` and for `Pull Request` events), your source code hosting service will call the webhook every time the related event happens.
+When you register a webhook for an event or for multiple events (for example, for `code push` and for `pull request` events), your source code hosting service will call the webhook every time the related event happens.

 On [bitrise.io](https://www.bitrise.io) these webhook calls are called triggers, and can be mapped to different **Workflows**, or not mapped at all.
 If you don't map a trigger to any workflow, then [bitrise.io](https://www.bitrise.io) won't start a build.
 If you map it to a workflow, then a build will be started with the selected workflow.